Griefed/ServerPackCreator/README.md

 PUID | The userID under which this container is run as.
 Important for file access and permissions.
 Run **cat /etc/passwd &#124; grep -i $(whoami)** to find your userID.
 PGID | The groupID under which this container is run as.
 Important for file access and permissions.
 Run **cat /etc/passwd &#124; grep -i $(whoami)** to find your groupID.
 MODPACKDIR | Mount your modpack like this `/path/to/your_modpack:data/your_modpack` and set MODPACKDIR=/data/your_modpack.</br>If you provide a CurseForge projectID and fileID, mount any folder `/path/to/data:/data` and set MODPACKDIR=projectID,fileID.
+STARTUP_PARAMETER | Decides which mode ServerPackCreator will start in. `cli` for commandline interface, which will generate a server pack from the given config. `web` for starting ServerPackCreator as a webservice.

 ### Using docker-compose: